Pay Cook County Property Taxes: How to Pay, When to Pay, and What to Watch

 What to Know Before You Pay

-The First Installment equals 55 percent of the previous year’s tax bill
+The First Installment is an estimated bill equal to 55% of the previous year’s total tax.

 Important Note About Appeals